Azure-Samples/aks-workload-identity/README.md

 helm upgrade --install app4 charts/csiApp --set azureKVIdentity.tenantId=$TENANTID,azureKVIdentity.clientId=$CSICLIENTID,keyvaultName=$APP4KVNAME,secretName=arbitarySecret -n app4 --create-namespace
 ```

-6b.
-Checking for errors

-We're expecting that both applications that require Federated Id won't be working as we haven't trusted the AKS Cluster from AzureAD.
+#### 6. Checking the workloads

 At this point it should just be Application 4 working as it's identity configuration is the simplest.
+The identity was created and is managed by AKS, and it doesn't need any other steps to secure the authentication flow.

-These errors however are useful to see what is expected to be provided when we created the Federated Identity.
+We're expecting that both application 1 and 2 that require Federated Id won't be working as we haven't trusted the AKS Cluster from AzureAD yet.
+The errors from these application logs will however be useful to see what is expected to be provided when we created the Federated Identity.

+Application 3 will also require other actions before it'll work, as the VM's used in AKS need to be told about this identity (step 8).

 ```bash
 APP1POD=$(kubectl get pod -n app1 -o=jsonpath='{.items[0].metadata.name}')